NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Spells/A/Adapt Self.md

     desc: "1 minute"
 abilities_mid:
   - name: ""
-    desc: "You make subtle changes to yourself to adapt to the situation.
-Choose one of the following options that applies to you.\n\n*   If you are in water, you gain a [[Spell Effects/Spell Effect_ Adapt Self (Swim)|swim Speed]] equal to half your Speed.\n*   If you are in water, you become able to breathe water.\n*   If it's too dark for you to see, you gain [[Spell Effects/Spell Effect_ Adapt Self (Darkvision)|Darkvision]].\n*   If you are in an environment of severe heat or severe cold, you are protected from the effects of severe heat or severe cold, and the spell lasts 10 minutes."
+    desc: "You make subtle changes to your body to adapt to the situation.
+Choose one of the following options that applies to you.\n\n*   If you are in water, you gain a swim Speed equal to half your Speed. [[Spell Effects/Spell Effect_ Adapt Self (Swim)|Spell Effect: Adapt Self (Swim)]]\n*   If you are in water, you become able to breathe water.\n*   If it's too dark for you to see, you gain darkvision. [[Spell Effects/Spell Effect_ Adapt Self (Darkvision)|Spell Effect: Adapt Self (Darkvision)]]\n*   If you are in an environment of severe heat or severe cold, you are protected from the effects of severe heat or severe cold, and the spell lasts 10 minutes."
-sourcebook: "_Pathfinder Lost Omens: Gods & Magic_"
+sourcebook: "_Pathfinder Lost Omens Divine Mysteries_"
 ```